-School register, school survey or census for data on enrolment by age; population census and estimates for school-age population.
+School register or school census for data on enrolment by age.
+UNPD population estimates for school-age population.

 UNESCO Institute for Statistics

 For a child of a certain age a, the school life expectancy is calculated as the sum of the age specific enrolment rates for the levels of education specified.
 The part of the enrolment that is not distributed by age is divided by the school-age population for the level of education they are enrolled in, and multiplied by the duration of that level of education.
 The result is then added to the sum of the age-specific enrolment rates.